-- Mindful Ergonomics provide a form of “Low Intensity Physical Activity” (LIPA) that Inactivity Physiology studies show boost metabolic functions, for combatting “Sitting Disease”.
+- Mindful Moves provide a form of “Low Intensity Physical Activity” (LIPA) that Inactivity Physiology studies show boost metabolic functions, for combatting “Sitting Disease”.

-- Mindful Ergonomics practices teach improved posture and body mechanics for reducing stress, pain and fatigue when sitting, and/or working at a standing workstation.
+- Mindful Moves practices teach improved posture and body mechanics for reducing stress, pain and fatigue when sitting, and/or working at a standing workstation.

 Clients include: University of Illinois College of Medicine, Peoria; and small businesses and private clients.

-For more information, please go to the “Mindful Ergonomics” page on the website.
+For more information, please go to the “Mindful Moves” page on the website.

 Mindful Recovery Practices (MRP)